garrandall/popular-music-data/tracks/just-tah-let-u-know-eazy-e.md

 Coz the only thing poppin is a snaps
 And ain't no fun when a nigga be tap perhaps
 But a nigga like the E ain't trippin though
-I'm just here tah let U niggas know...
+I'm just here tah let U niggas know

 You have your own freedom of choice
 So you do what the fuck you feel like doin